Who can I contact if I am interested in purchasing conferencing equipment?

 Can I get a quote in writing for conferencing hardware?

 Yes!
-Visit our Contact page or call 0800 452 795 if your organisation or company needs a written Quote.
-We will email you an official quote with guaranteed prices.
+Please contact us if your organisation or company needs a written Quote.
+We will email you with an official quote.

 Do you offer LifeSize AMS Recertification and Renewal?

 Yes!
 Video Conferencing New Zealand is an accredited LifeSize Professional Partner.
 We offer recertification and renewals on all available LifeSize products regardless of if you purchased from us.